 - how good the country's travel links with the UK are

-The first point on the list is important, because the genome sequencing needed to identify new variants is very sophisticated and relatively rare.
+The first point is important, because the genome sequencing needed to identify new variants is very sophisticated and relatively rare.

-But just because a country has found new variants, or has many cases of coronavirus, it will not necessarily be on the red list.
+But just because a country has found variants of concern, or has many cases of coronavirus, it will not necessarily be on the red list.

 Why were Pakistan and Bangladesh put on the red list before India?